Fever or chills

 Our top two priorities this school year are to keep students and staff attending school in person and to keep them healthy.
 We are committed to doing everything we can to keep our schools open and minimize the spread of COVID-19.
 In order to do that, we need your help.

-We need your help to keep schools open
+We need your help to keep students and staff in schools

 We desperately need your help and cooperation to keep our students and staff healthy, so we can keep our schools open.
 You have the most power to minimize the spread of COVID-19 in our schools, by following these simple steps.